ORGANIZATION

 12:00-14:00 Lunch

-Session 3 Central Asia
+Session 3 Biofilms in Central Asia

 Chair: Enrico Marsili, University of Nottingham, Ningbo